 This regal bracelet combines a beaded netting pattern with luxurious pink and gold colors for a look full of luxury.
 Follow the step-by-step instructions to learn how to make the netted pattern featured in this bracelet.
-For a printable version of these instructions, click here.
-The technique is simple and the results are stunning!
+For a printable version of these instructions, use the Alexandria Instructions PDF.
+The technique is simple and the results are stunning

 Cut a length of thread that is easy to work with.
 Thread on a needle, and then add a stopper bead, leaving a 12-inch tail.
 Using the Miyuki 8/0 round seed beads in silver-lined rose bronze alabaster, make 23 rows of odd-count peyote.
 The strip you are creating should be five beads wide.
-For help with the odd-count peyote technique, please see our Mini Tutorial Video.
 Repeat this step so that you have two strips of peyote.
 These will be the ends of your bracelet.
 When you finish each strip, weave TOHO 11/0 bead rounds in galvanized sweet blush between the beads on the narrow ends of the strip.
 As the picture shows, you will add two 11/0 beads between the first peyote row on each end.

 Position your thread so that it is exiting out of an end bead on one of your peyote strips.
 Thread on the following seed bead pattern: two TOHO Takumi large-hole 11/0 bead rounds in bronze, one TOHO Takumi large-hole 11/0 bead round in frosted bronze, one TOHO 11/0 bead round in galvanized sweet blush, one TOHO 3mm bugle bead hybrid in opaque rose gold/topaz luster, one sweet blush bead, one frosted bronze bead and two bronze beads.
 Then, add a fire-polished 4mm bead in matte metallic flax to the thread.
 Repeat this pattern six times and then add another set of the seed bead pattern.